Leigh-M/THE/README.md

   - Create an API that would be able to serve the data to a frontend to render
   - Setup storage mechanism to store the data and allow for adding new data (rather than using static JSON files)

+  - also: reset table data to original structure

   Frontend tasks completed:
-    - Display some submission data per institution for each year in either a table or chart
+    - Display some submission data per institution for each year in either a table or chart (React app with tabular view)

-Please see /architecture folder for overview of architecture (.png format saved, however original draw.io files included.
-View/ edit originals via web interface or free desktop download at draw.io)
+Please see /architecture folder for overview of solutions (.png format saved, however original draw.io files included.
+You may view/ edit originals via web interface or desktop (free) download at draw.io)

-There is a production grade solution architecture, and this repo contains a more simple (rapid prototype) version just for sample code, approach and style.
+There is a production grade solution architecture, and this repo contains a more simple (rapid prototype) version to demonstrate sample code, approach and style.

-This solution is currently deployed however is provisioned with SAM/ (CloudFormation) and is now portable, please find instructions how to provision this on THE or personal AWS accounts below, please feel free to re-use any code if required in future projects! :-)
+This solution is currently deployed on my personal AWS account, however as it was provisioned via SAM/ (CloudFormation - infrastructure as Code (IaC)) it is now fully portable & re-usable/ re-deployable to any AWS account.
+Please find instructions how to provision this on THE or your personal AWS accounts below.
+Please feel free to re-use any code you may like if required in future projects

-### Also please review template.yaml
+### Also please review the template.yaml
-This should give the best overview of the resources provisioned by the API, routes exposed and lambdas (purely proxy lambdas currently, ie no integrity checking or manipulation of data in/ out of the lambda by API Gateway) backing those routes
+This should give an easy overview of the resources provisioned including API Gateway routes exposed, lambdas (purely proxy lambdas currently, ie no integrity checking or manipulation of data in/ out of the lambda by API Gateway) backing those routes and DynamoDB table/ indexes provisioned

-The endpoints exposed in this deployment so you can navigate to those directly are below:
+Just for ease, the endpoints exposed in this deployment so you can navigate to those directly are below:

 Swagger documentation placed at the root: https://rsmopi0xmg.execute-api.eu-west-2.amazonaws.com/v1

-Fetch all data:
+Fetch all university data:
 https://rsmopi0xmg.execute-api.eu-west-2.amazonaws.com/v1/get-university-data

 Reset data to original: